List of Castle characters: William Bracken

-Senator William Bracken (Jack Coleman) also The Dragon or Lazarus is a United States senator with aspirations of becoming President.
+Senator William Bracken (portrayed by Jack Coleman) also The Dragon or Lazarus is a United States senator with aspirations of becoming President.
 Despite being an unseen character until the season five premiere, "After the Storm", Bracken is directly responsible for one of the major events tied to the series's lore: the murder of Johanna Beckett.

 Twenty years prior to the series, Bracken was working as an Assistant District Attorney in Manhattan when he learned of a small group of corrupt police officers—John Raglan, Gary McAllister and Roy Montgomery—who were kidnapping mobsters for ransom.
 Knowing their identities and aware that any attempt to prosecute the officers would be futile as he had no evidence, Bracken blackmailed the officers and used the ransom money to fund his political career.
 The scam worked until an undercover FBI agent was accidentally killed during the attempted abduction of mobster Joe Pulgatti.
 Pulgatti was able to escape, but was arrested for the murder, forcing Bracken to shut down the scam.
 When Johanna Beckett, a civil rights lawyer, became interested in the case on Pulgatti's behalf, Bracken hired the assassin Dick Coonan—better known by his alter ego, Rathborne—to kill her and arranged for Raglan and McAllister to be assigned to investigate her murder, which they wrote off as a random attack and subsequently turned into a cold case, covering up the conspiracy.
 This allowed Bracken to distance himself from the crime and continue with his political ambitions.
 When confronted in "Sucker Punch", Coonan confirms that he was hired to kill Johanna Beckett but is shot and killed before revealing the identity of his employer.

 Bracken's influence is again felt in "Knockdown", when John Raglan approaches Kate Beckett looking to clear his conscience when faced with his own imminent death from cancer.
 Bracken gets wind of this, and hires another assassin, Hal Lockwood, to kill him.
 Castle and Beckett make the connection between Raglan and McAllister and arrest McAllister before he can be killed.
 Lockwood is then caught, which prompts Bracken to use his influence to have Lockwood moved into the General Population area of the prison so that he can kill McAllister in "Knockout".
 Meanwhile, Roy Montgomery has approached Bracken independently with a deal: Bracken will leave Beckett alone if Montgomery stops her from investigating her mother's death.
 When he is unable to keep Beckett from investigating the case, Montgomery forwards all of his incriminating evidence against Bracken to Mr. Smith with instructions to continue forcing Bracken to back off.
 Montgomery then kills Lockwood, sacrificing himself in order to do so.
 At the end of "Knockout", Beckett is shot by a third assassin, Cole Maddox, who was again hired by Bracken.
 However, Bracken was unable to kill her because Smith forced him to back down.